GLP-1 Muscle Loss Isn’t the Whole Story

 - Eat enough protein: Protein isn’t optional during weight loss, but it can be harder to hit your target when you feel nauseous or have GI issues.
 A good starting point is at least 1.2 grams per kilogram of your body weight (for example, if you weigh 200 pounds, that’s roughly 110 grams of protein per day).
 You can use this calculator to see what that looks like for you while on GLP-1s.

-- Slow Down Your Reps: Fast and sloppy doesn’t build strong, toned muscle.
+- Slow down your reps: Fast and sloppy doesn’t build strong, toned muscle.
 Slow, controlled movements (especially during the lowering phase) help your muscles work harder without needing to lift super heavy.
 Plus, it’s gentler on joints and reduces injury risk.

 - Move daily: Standing more, stretching, walking, stairs, housework.
 It all adds up and supports your metabolism.